Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Abstract

 \section{Abstract}

-Multi-item optimal mechanisms are known to be extremely complex, often offering buyers randomized lotteries of goods.
-In the standard buy-one model it is known that optimal mechanisms can yield revenue infinitely higher than that of any ``simple" mechanism, even for the case of just two items and a single buyer~\cite{BriestCKW15, HartN17}.
+Multi-item revenue-optimal mechanisms are known to be extremely complex, often offering buyers randomized lotteries of goods.
+In the standard buy-one model, it is known that optimal mechanisms can yield revenue infinitely higher than that of any ``simple" mechanism---the ones with size polynomial in the number of items---even with just two items and a single buyer~\cite{BriestCKW15, HartN17}.

-We introduce a new class of mechanisms, buy-$k$ mechanisms, which smoothly interpolates between the classical buy-one mechanisms and buy-many mechanisms~\cite{CTT19, CTT20, CTT20b}.
-Buy-$k$ mechanisms allow the buyer to (non-adaptively) buy up to $k$ many menu options.
-We show that restricting the seller to the class of buy-$n$ mechanisms suffices to overcome the bizarre, infinite revenue properties of the buy-one model for the case of a single, additive buyer.
-The revenue gap with respect to bundling, an extremely simple mechanism, is bounded by $O(n^3)$ for any arbitrarily correlated distribution $\distD$ over $n$ items.
-For the special case of $n=2$, we show that the revenue-optimal buy-2 mechanism gets no better than 40 times the revenue from bundling.
-Our upper bounds also hold for the case of adaptive buyers due to an observation from~\cite{CTT19}.
+We introduce a new parameterized class of mechanisms, buy-$k$ mechanisms, which smoothly interpolate between the classical buy-one mechanisms and the recently studied buy-many mechanisms~\cite{CTT19, CTT20, CTT20b, RTT22}.
+Buy-$k$ mechanisms allow the buyer to buy up to $k$ many menu options.
+We show that restricting the seller to the class of buy-$n$ incentive-compatible mechanisms suffices to overcome the bizarre, infinite revenue properties of the buy-one model.
+Our main result is that the revenue gap with respect to bundling, an extremely simple mechanism, is bounded by $O(n^2)$ for any arbitrarily correlated distribution $\distD$ over $n$ items for the case of an additive buyer.
+Our techniques also allow us to prove similar upper bounds for arbitrary monotone valuations, albeit with an exponential factor in the approximation.

-Finally, we show that allowing the buyer to purchase a small number of menu options \emph{does not suffice} to guarantee sub-exponential approximations.
-If the buyer is only allowed to buy $k = \Theta(n^{1/2-\varepsilon})$ many menu options, the gap between the revenue-optimal buy-$k$ mechanism and bundling may be exponential in $n$.
-This implies that no ``simple" mechanism can get a sub-exponential approximation in this regime.
-Moreover, our lower bound instance, based on combinatorial designs and cover-free sets, uses a buy-$k$ deterministic mechanism.
-This allows us to extend our lower bound to the case of adaptive buyers.
+On the negative side, we show that allowing the buyer to purchase a small number of menu options \emph{does not suffice} to guarantee sub-exponential approximations, even when we weaken the benchmark to the optimal buy-$k$ \emph{deterministic} mechanism.
+If an additive buyer is only allowed to buy $k = \Theta(n^{1/2-\varepsilon})$ many menu options, the gap between the revenue-optimal deterministic buy-$k$ mechanism and bundling may be exponential in $n$.
+In particular, this implies that no ``simple" mechanism can obtain a sub-exponential approximation in this regime.